belkinsa/GrailvilleSouthSideWetlands/README.md

 ### During the off season

-1. Data analysis occurs, mainly looking for correlation of data deviation and weather changes.
+1. Data analysis occurs, mainly looking for correlation of data deviation from 7 pH and zero (0) ppm respectfully of the values measured and weather changes, mostly when it rains..

 2. Pre- and post season write-up is written.